 - Tomatoes (5 Do’s and Don’ts)

-In this article, we answer the this simple question “cucumber fruit or vegetable?”
+In this article, we answer this simple question “is a cucumber a fruit or a vegetable?”

 We also share advice to help you quickly categorize any item of produce you encounter.
 Read on to learn more.

 - #1 – Why Is The Vegetable Category Such A Quandary?